Do I Need to Disclose a DUI on a Job Application in Pennsylvania?

 How Do I Explain a DUI on Job Applications and Interviews?

-Depending on your career path and the industry you work in, an employer may not even feel concerned about the DUI and brush it off.
+Depending on your career path and the industry you work in, potential employers may not even feel concerned about the DUI and brush it off.
 Other organizations may politely refuse your application, and they have the right to do so because of your criminal history.
 However, a DUI can show an employer that you’re willing to grow and move in a steady direction.

 When explaining your DUI charge, there are a few things you should consider: